Master of Science (M.Sc.)

 The international master's program in Sustainable Resource Management addresses these challenges while taking into consideration their social, economic and ecological dimensions.
 As such, the focus lies on conveying suitable methods of analysis and management.
 At the same time, the development of specialist and personal competences in an intercultural context remains to the fore.

-With eight available areas of specialization, the program offers a large degree of freedom when creating an individual competency profile.
+With eight available areas of specialization (Science Topics), the program offers a large degree of freedom when creating an individual competency profile.
 The available areas of focus include: